 5. Ignoring pH balance

 An imbalance of pH is problematic on its own because it can affect NPDES compliance, but it’s also vital to keeping the delicate chemistry in your wastewater balanced so that it doesn’t impact other pollutants in your waste stream.
-For example, a lower pH can cause certain metals such as chromium, nickel, copper, iron and zinc to fall back into solution.
-When this happens, they’ll fail to bond with total suspended solids (TSS) and sludge, potentially causing an effluent metals problem.
+For example, a lower pH can cause certain metals such as chromium, nickel, copper, iron and zinc to fall back into solution and end up in the effluent rather than the sludge.
+A pH difference of 1 or 2 tenths of a unit can make the difference between compliant and noncompliant

 6. Overloading sludge